astonfrancke/hello-world/README.md

 # hello-world
-This is my first demo repository
+This is my first demo repository.
-Im a engineer student at the KTH Royal Institute of Technology
+Im an engineer student at the KTH Royal Institute of Technology